 If you don’t know, it’s okay.
 I’ll go over the basics of fishing trout in this article, including where to find them in the first place.

-Learning how, when, and where to catch trout is undoubtedly rewarding.
+You are learning how, when, and where to catch trout, which is undoubtedly rewarding.
 It’s a popular dish at many restaurants.
 If you live in a fishing district, you’ll be hard-pressed to find an eatery that doesn’t serve trout.

 So, let’s find out more about it.